circle-ish/DataScienceBC22/README.md

 The purpose of these projects are to acquaint myself with the techniques and tools of a data scientist.
 * proj2: exploring the influence of price discounts for the fictional eCommerce retailer Eniac
 * proj3: using web scraping and open APIs to gather data for informed decisions to optimise business decisions for the fictional scooter operator Gans
+* proj4: clustering songs into coherent playlists using KMeans for the fictional recommendation platform Moose

 ### Collaborations
 On each project I worked with a number of fellow students from the same DataScience Bootcamp batch: